How can organizations avoid common pitfalls during treasury engine implementatio

 • Form a project team that includes representatives from finance, IT, and operations.

-• Schedule regular meetings to ensure alignment and address concerns.
+• Schedule regular meetings to discuss progress and gather feedback.

 3. Ensure Data Integrity:

-• Perform data cleansing and validation before migrating to the new system.
+• Perform data cleansing and validation before migration.

-• Establish protocols for ongoing data management and accuracy checks.
+• Establish protocols for ongoing data management post-implementation.

 4. Allocate Resources for Training: